MahlatseBaholo/eBlocks_DataEngineer_Assessment/README.md

 1. Script 1- Create a docker script to start an existing mysql docker instance.

-   Scripts are placed under the root folder, namely:
+   Scripts are placed under the root folder: Dockerfile, docker-compose.yml

-   Dockerfile, docker-compose.yml

 3. Script 2- Create a script to import the orders details information into the mysql database.

-   Scripts are placed under the sql folder, namely:
+   Scripts are placed under the sql folder: create_schema_and_tables.sql, insert_data.sql

-   create_schema_and_tables.sql, insert_data.sql

 5. Script 3- Write a Scala or Python Spark or scala script that would do the following: